Whig history

 In the British context, whig historians emphasize the rise of constitutional government, personal freedoms and scientific progress.
 The term is often applied generally (and pejoratively) to histories that present the past as the inexorable march of progress towards enlightenment.
-The term is also used extensively in the history of science to refer to historiography that focuses on the successful chains of theories and experiments that led to present-day theories, while ignoring failed theories and dead ends.
+The term is also used extensively in the history of science to refer to historiography that focuses on the successful chains of hypotheses and experiments that led to present-day theories, while ignoring rejected hypotheses and dead ends.
 Whig history laid the groundwork for modernization theory and the resulting deployment of development aid around the world after World War II, which has sometimes been criticized as destructive to its recipients.

 Terminology

-The British historian Herbert Butterfield coined the term "Whig history" in his short but influential book The Whig Interpretation of History (1931).
+The British historian Herbert Butterfield used the term "Whig history" in his short but influential book The Whig Interpretation of History (1931).
 It takes its name from the British Whigs, advocates of the power of Parliament, who opposed the Tories, advocates of the power of the king.